Valpodi/enterprisediodeemulator/README.md

 the diode will only support IP addresses.

 ### Configuring the diode variant
-The emulator variant is configured using [diode_type.json](Emulator/config/diode_type.json).
-Supported options are "basic" and "import".
-It should have the format:

-    {"f2 type": {{ Variant }}}

-This file must be configured correctly before the emulator image has been built.
+By default the emulator is configured as the basic diode.
+The emulator can be configured as the import variant by using the import diode flag (`--importDiode` or `-i`) when running the management interface or emulator script.

+Note that though the port config is validated when using the emulator directly for ease of use, but the enterprise diode itself will not validate the port config, as this is expected to be done by the management interface API.

 ### Building the emulator
-Build the emulator and interface docker containers with:
+Build the emulator and management interface docker containers with:

 `./scripts/buildInterfaceAndEmulator.sh`

 ### Management interface
 The management interface uses a REST API to interact with the diode emulator.
-The interface server host will be localhost by default.
+The management interface server host will be localhost by default.
-To launch the interface, run the script:
+To launch the management interface, run the script:

 `python3 Emulator/launch_management_interface.py -p [INTERFACE_PORT]`